AnthonE/docusaurus-forestry-starter/docs/starting-the-game.md

 ---
-title: Starting the Game
+title: How To Play
 date: '2022-06-06'
 slug: starting-the-game
-id: start-the-game
+id: How To Play
-sidebar_label: Starting the Game
+sidebar_label: How To Play

 ---
 ### [PLAY SINGLEPLAYER NOW](https://play.spacemonkey.games "Play singleplayer now")